EN2022 Conference + Exhibition

 Energy Networks Australia brings you the only conference and exhibition on the energy network event calendar run by the industry, for the industry.
 EN2022 will feature the energy sector’s best and brightest, sharing expertise on how we navigate the energy transformation.

-Set over three days, the conference and exhibition will host informative and lively plenary and concurrent sessions along with keynote addresses from internationally renowned speakers from all parts of the energy sector.
+Set over three days, the event will host informative and lively plenary and concurrent sessions along with keynote addresses from local and international speakers from all parts of the energy sphere.

 Energy Networks Conference key speakers

-Dr Alan Finkel AO, Chair, Low Emission Technology Investment Advisory Council
+Dr Alan Finkel AC, Chair, Low Emission Technology Investment Advisory Council

 A neuroscientist, engineer and entrepreneur, Dr Finkel almost needs no introduction as one of Australia’s foremost thinkers and scientists.